Compizfox/Lampshade/README.md

 The name comes from the working title of the project: "Solvent Partitioning in Vapour-Hydrated Brushes".

+## Motivation
+SPiVHB was developed with the idea that the LAMMPS input file for a system should not be modified for running the system with different parameters.
+Instead, these parameters can be fed to LAMMPS using variables.
+However, the list of variables often grows long, and feeding them as CLI arguments becomes tiresome.
+Moreover, oftentimes one wants to run a 'parameter sweep' consisting of a range of simulations with different (combinations) of some of these parameters.

+SPiVHB streamlines this by:

+- Allowing the user to configure these parameters in a `settings.ini` file
+- Handling creating of subdirectories for each simulation, containing all relevant info
+- Spawning a simulation for every combination of parameters in a sweep

+Using SPiVHB, a large parameter sweep can be started using just one command, with the wrapper handling submission of SLURM jobs and subdirectory creation, keeping a clean and organised directory structure.

 ## Installation
 Simply clone the repository using Git: